3696 Roxbury Road, Roxbury, VT 05669

 Visitor Hours: 7:00 am - 3:00 pm

 Visitor Center: No

 Public facilities: Yes (restroom, picnic table, bike rack)

 Things to do: Feed fish, walking tour with information signage, picnic

 The Roxbury Fish Culture Station is located eight miles south of Northfield, Vermont, nestled in the valley of the Third Branch of the White River.
 It’s Vermont’s oldest fish hatchery and is on the National Register of Historic Sites.

-Prior to flooding from Tropical Storm Irene, the Roxbury hatchery produced brook and rainbow trout for stocking statewide.
-The facility still produces fish for the department’s fish stocking program and is a great place to visit.
+The Roxbury hatchery produces brook and rainbow trout for statewide stocking.
+In addition, the facility produces fish for the department’s Children's Fishing program and is a great place to visit.
 The scenic setting of the hatchery makes it a perfect destination for tourists, picnickers, bicyclists, and families.

 - Began operation in 1891, making it Vermont’s oldest fish hatchery.